voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

 ### Free items

-In the case of free item campaigns, there is additional data in the response which also can be shown to the end-customer, as commented in the code.
+In the case of free item campaigns, there is additional data in the response which also can be shown to the end-customer, as indicated in the code.
 This example covers any type of campaign in which an item (here, an Adventure mug product) is added to the cart for free, whether it is applied from a voucher, cart promotion, gift card, or otherwise.

 In this section, two cases are covered:
 - the free item is already in the cart,